 Why File an Ovarian Cancer Lawsuit?

-With a successful lawsuit you could end up with a settlement or you may go to trial with your legal team fighting for a jury award.
-The compensation you may get in this case could cover your medical expenses, travel costs associated with care, lost wages if you can no longer work, and emotional and physical pain and suffering.
-If you lost a loved one to ovarian cancer and believe talcum powder may be to blame, a lawsuit could provide compensation for medical and funeral expenses and even loss of companionship.
+- If you lost a loved one to ovarian cancer and believe talcum powder may be to blame, a lawsuit could provide compensation for medical and funeral expenses and even loss of companionship.

 Examples of Talcum Powder and Ovarian Cancer Lawsuits